davegallant/nix-config/README.md

 # config

-This repo stores nix, dotfiles, and other miscellaneous scripts.
+This repo stores nix expressions and other configuration.

 ## Setup